cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 .. rubric::  Concurrent Workflows

-By default, Workflow runs sequentially.
-Multiple instances of the Workflow can be run concurrently.
-To enable the concurrent runs for the Workflow, set its runtime argument ``concurrent.runs.enabled`` to ``true``.
+By default, a Workflow runs sequentially.
+Multiple instances of a Workflow can be run concurrently.
+To enable concurrent runs for a Workflow, set its runtime argument ``concurrent.runs.enabled`` to ``true``.

 .. rubric::  Example of Using a Workflow